xitu/gold-miner/article/2020/functional-programming-explained-in-python-javascript-and-java.md

 # Functional Programming Explained in Python, JavaScript, and Java

-#### Learn about functional programming, regardless of your language background

 ![Image source: Author](https://cdn-images-1.medium.com/max/2048/1*CWuM2vAxWNcitQStHD7eUg.png)

 Functional programming (FP) is the process of building software by composing pure functions.
 Nowadays, employers are looking for programmers who can draw on multiple paradigms to solve problems.
 Functional programming especially is gaining in popularity due to its efficiency and scalability to solve modern problems.